GabeeCoding/camp/README.md

 node app.js
 ```

-If you need any more information on how this app works message me
+If you need any more information on how this app works message me.
+PRs welcome